herman-hellenes/herman-hellenes.github.io/undone_posts/2017-09-22-Lean-Analytics-Review.md

 </p>

 Hi there, I hope you have a great day.
-Are you open for some toughts around how effectivly measure KPIs in a business, which KPIs are relevant and why you should at all bother?
+Are you open for some toughts on how effectivly measure KPIs in a business, which KPIs are relevant and why you should at all bother?
+These topics are crucial for leaders, business analysts as well as data scientists.
+Metrics that drive change and incorporate the firm's strategy are vital to put in place by the leaders.
+A business analyst's job is similar, as well as constantly thriving to provide an accurate picture of how the firm is

 Then this book review would be interesting for you.

 <p align="center">